Juan Antonio Pizzi: Later career

 Pizzi returned to San Lorenzo in June 2019, six years after his first managerial spell.
 On 31 October, he was dismissed due to poor results.

 On 21 January 2021, Pizzi was appointed at Racing Club.
 His team lost the Supercopa Argentina 5–0 to River in March and the Copa de la Superliga final to Colón.
 He was removed by club president Víctor Blanco on 9 August after a 1–0 defeat to city rivals Independiente.

 On 29 June 2022, Pizzi signed a one-year contract at Al-Wasl of the UAE Pro League.
 Having finished fifth in his only season, he returned to international management with Bahrain.
 At the 2023 AFC Asian Cup in Qatar, his team finished their group ahead of South Korea before being eliminated by Japan in the last 16.
 He left by mutual consent on 16 February 2024, seven months into a two-year deal.

 Remaining in the Middle East, Pizzi was hired on 16 July 2024 as manager of Kuwait.
-He succeeded Rui Bento, with the team in the third round of World Cup qualifiers for the first time in 20 years. with 1 win in 15 matches, news distributed Pizzi left work without informing the federation and stayed out of contact.
-The Federation announced they are looking for a new Replacement on April 1 later revealed that he’d leave after his contract expired at the end of the qualifiers.
+He succeeded Rui Bento, with the team in the third round of World Cup qualifiers for the first time in 20 years.
+With 1 win in 15 matches, news was distributed that Pizzi left work without informing the federation and stayed out of contact.
+The Federation announced they are looking for a new Replacement on April 1 and later revealed that he’d leave after his contract expired at the end of the qualifiers.